 - Ladder levelers and stabilizers

 - Portable lights for work in dark areas

 - A water jug

 - Insect spray

-- Safe, heavy electrical cords with GFCI receptacles
+- Safe, heavy electrical cords with GFCI or AFCI receptacles as required locally

 1.9.8 Falls

 Falls off ladders and stairs cause 13% of workplace injuries according to the National Safety Council.
 Other falls from the heights account for approximately 7% of workplace injuries.